How to Get Into the Wake Forest School of Medicine: Requirements and Strategies

 If you impress the Wake Forest School of Medicine admissions committee with your academic stats, extracurriculars, personal statement, and impressive secondary essays, you have a chance to be among the approximately 4 percent of applicants who receive an interview invitation.
 Interviews are conducted between September and March.

-Furthermore, you should always be ready to discuss anything included in your application, whether it be an extracurricular activity or a personal story you used in your essays.
+In the 2025–2026 application cycle, all interviews will be held virtually.
+Remember, you should always be ready to discuss anything included in your application, whether it be an extracurricular activity or a personal story you used in your essays.
 Show the same level of enthusiasm for patient care and research that you weaved throughout your application.

 In addition to the virtual interview, all invited applicants will also participate in a virtual session where they will have the chance to speak with faculty, students, and staff and ask questions about the program.